This part covers the workload-facing rotations:

 Part 4 covers the edge and the failure you saw:

-• proxy CA chain refresh (proxyprod)
+• proxy CA chain refresh for the edge proxy

 • proxy + Vault container restarts